NIHON KOHDEN Life Scope J (BSM-9101) Bedside Monitor

 Life Scope J bedside monitor appears to be a modular monitor in this brochure image

-In above brochure image, Life Scope J (on the right) is shown using 12 yellow MULTI-parameter sockets, which is an impossible configuration.
-There is obvious intention to hide the fact only four MULTI-parameter sockets can be added using an external box, because this will expose the solution is analog, not digital.
+In above brochure image, Life Scope J (on the right) shown using 12 yellow MULTI sockets was an impossible configuration; there was obvious intention to hide the fact only four MULTI sockets can be added using an external box.
+If 12 MULTI sockets are realized, it also means 12 channels of IBP; this is a monitor, not polygraph.

 In the next picture, you can see the AY-920PA Input Unit was designed in a shape that when combined with the recorder make Life Scope J (BSM-9101) bedside monitor (left) closely resemble the Life Scope S (BSS-9800) bedside station with a 8-slot module rack filled with modules (right).